-If you do not qualify for one of the immigration programs and have a job offer in Canada you could qualify to apply for an employer-specific work permit.
-This will allow you to legally work in Canada.
+If you do not qualify for one of the immigration programs and have a job offer in Canada, you could qualify to apply for an employer-specific work permit.
+This will allow you to work in Canada legally.
 The permit will generally be valid for the length of your job offer or until your passport expires, whichever date comes first.

 Whatever you choose to do with your Bachelor of Business Administration (BBA) qualification, know that Canada needs your skills.
-There are both immigration and Canadian work permit options available for BBA graduates to choose.
-BBA jobs also usually come with attractive salaries and job opportunities in at least eight of Canada's 11 provinces and territories, making this qualification a very good option to consider when choosing study programs.
+There are both immigration and Canadian work permit options available for BBA graduates to choose from.
+BBA jobs also usually come with attractive salaries and job opportunities in at least eight of Canada's 11 provinces and territories, making this qualification an excellent option to consider when choosing study programs.

 How Do I Find BBA Jobs in Canada?

 One of the best ways to find a BBA job in Canada is to check job websites.
 You can create a profile, register your resume on the website, and then set up job alerts for your job title.
 The best and most reputable Canadian career websites include: